Skip to content

 🔍 Hover to zoom

 Every hub node runs all of them.
 No exceptions, no “I’ll enable that later.”
-Later is where home automation projects go to die.
+Later is where haus automation projects go to die.

 ServicePortLaunchAgent / UnitDescription

 DenchClaw Gateway1977com.sanctum.gatewayMac-side agent gateway.
-Runs Jocasta (household management agent) and exposes the agent API.
+Runs Jocasta (the Archivist — CRM data and communications) and exposes the agent API.

 Home Assistant8123Docker containerHome automation hub.
 Bridge-networked Docker container with HomeKit bridge on port 21063.